 - (1) formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - (1A) For every appointment of an independent director, the Nomination and Remuneration Committee shall evaluate the balance of skills, knowledge and experience on the Board and on the basis of such evaluation, prepare a description of the role and capabilities required of an independent director.
 The person recommended to the Board for appointment as an independent director shall have the capabilities identified in such description.
-For the purpose of identifying suitable candidates, the Committee may: - a. use the services of an external agencies, if required; - b. consider candidates from a wide range of backgrounds, having due regard to diversity; and - c. consider the time commitments of the candidates. - (2) Formulation of criteria for evaluation of performance of independent directors and the board of directors; - (3) Devising a policy on diversity of board of directors; - (4) identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - (5) Whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors. - (6) recommend to the board, all remuneration, in whatever form, payable to senior management.
+For the purpose of identifying suitable candidates, the Committee may: - use the services of an external agencies, if required; - b. consider candidates from a wide range of backgrounds, having due regard to diversity; and - c. consider the time commitments of the candidates. - (2) Formulation of criteria for evaluation of performance of independent directors and the board of directors;

+- (3) Devising a policy on diversity of board of directors; - (4) Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - (5) Whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors. - (6) Recommend to the board, all remuneration, in whatever form, payable to senior management. - (7) The performance of the Independent Directors is subject to evaluation based on following parameters: - Attendance and participations in the meetings - Raising of concerns to the Board - Safeguard of confidential information - · Rendering independent, unbiased opinion and resolution of issues at meetings - Initiative in terms of new ideas and planning for the Company - Safeguarding interest of whistle-blowers under vigil mechanism - Timely inputs on the minutes of the meetings of the Board and Committee's, if any - · Whether the Director is Independent from the entity and the other Directors and there is no conflict of interest - Whether the Director exercises his own judgement and voices opinion freely.

-The Nomination & Remuneration Committee comprises of three (3) directors out of which two (2) are Non-Executive Independent directors and one (1) Non-Executive, Non-Independent Woman Director.
+The Nomination & Remuneration Committee comprises of three (3) directors out of which two (2) are Non-executive Independent directors and one (1) Non-Executive Non-Independent Woman Director.